Morgan Gautrat: Houston Dash, 2015–2017

 On January 16, 2015, the Houston Dash selected Gautrat with the first overall pick in the 2015 NWSL College Draft for the 2015 season of the National Women's Soccer League.
 Gautrat made her first appearance for the Dash on April 10, 2015, in a match against the Washington Spirit.
 Due to commitments with the United States women's national team at the 2015 FIFA Women's World Cup in Canada, Gautrat missed almost half of the NWSL season.
 She returned to the Dash in late-July, appearing in a match against FC Kansas City on July 20.
 Gautrat made ten appearances for the Dash in the regular season, recording three assists in 810 minutes played.
 The Dash finished fifth in the league and did not advance to the playoffs.

 On January 13, 2016, Gautrat was on the official list of United States women's national team allocated players for the 2016, having been assigned to the Houston Dash along with Carli Lloyd.
 Gautrat made seven appearances for the Dash before joining the national team in preparation for the 2016 Summer Olympics in Rio de Janeiro.
-Gautrat will be returning to Houston for her third season in the NWSL and fifth overall season for the NWSL.
+Gautrat returned to Houston for her third season in the NWSL and fifth overall season for the NWSL.
 Gautrat made her 2017 debut on May 6, 2017, in Chicago during the fourth week of the NWSL historical 5th season.
 Gautrat sat for the first few weeks due to a MCL injury that she sustained during her 66th appearance for the USWNT during the She Believes Cup against France in early March.

 Chicago Red Stars, 2017

 On August 30, 2017, the Chicago Red Stars acquired Gautrat from the Dash for Kristie Mewis.
-In January 2018, Gautrat signed a deal to play in France for Olympique Lyonnais, Chicago retained her NWSL rights.
+In January 2018, Gautrat signed a deal to play in France for Olympique Lyonnais, while Chicago retained her NWSL rights.
 The Chicago Red Stars announced Gautrat's return to the team on June 19, 2018, as she signed a deal for the remainder of the 2018 season.

 Olympique Lyonnais, 2018

-On January 1, 2018, Olympique Lyonnais Féminin announced they had signed Gautrat to a 2 and a half year deal, that would run until June 30, 2020.
+On January 1, 2018, Olympique Lyonnais Féminin announced they had signed Gautrat to a two-and-a-half-year deal, that would run until June 30, 2020.
 On May 30, 2018, it was reported that Gautrat was leaving Lyon after only 5 months.
 This was confirmed on June 19, 2018, as the Chicago Red Stars announced she had signed a deal to return to the NWSL.